 Bent keys are also a frequent problem with woodwinds.
 Sometimes the bends are simple to see and can be gently moved back into position.
-Other times it is more difficult to get working, especially if rods are bent in addition to the key.
-In that case, it is important to know your limits and take such repairs to someone with professional repair experience.
+Other times they are more difficult to get working, especially if rods are bent in addition to the key.
+In this case, it is important to know your limits and take such repairs to someone with professional repair experience.

-For an extremely comprehensive woodwind and brass repair kit, Valentino Director’s Combination Fix Kit is hard to top.
-This kit includes repair tools for both brass and woodwind instruments, with a mouthpiece shank tool, woodwind screwdrivers, three spring tool sizes, file, scissors, drum key and more.
+For a comprehensive woodwind and brass repair kit, the Valentino Director’s Combination Fix Kit is hard to top.
+This kit includes repair tools for both brass and woodwind instruments, with a mouthpiece shank tool, woodwind screwdrivers, three spring tool sizes, file, scissors, drum key, and more.